T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Method

 \subsection{Transient Mask Refinement}

-Our transient area detection pipeline is robust for current benchmarks, where transient object is always dynamic and changes it's position from frame to frame.
-But for semi-transient objects, which may do not change position for some frames it fails and masks only parts of video when it's dynamic.
-To address these issue, we introduce a masks propagation process that refines transient masks into temporally consistent, accurate masks with high-resolution boundaries across the entire video sequence through refinement and propagation.
-Each segmentation consists of a binary mask defining the object's spatial extent and a unique label that remains consistent throughout the video sequence.
+Our transient area detection pipeline is robust for current benchmarks, where transient objects are always dynamic and change their positions from frame to frame.
+However, for semi-transient objects, which may not change positions for some frames, it fails and masks only parts of the video when they are dynamic.
+To address this issue, we introduce a mask propagation process that refines transient masks into temporally consistent, accurate masks with high-resolution boundaries across the entire video sequence through refinement and propagation.
+Each segmentation consists of a binary mask that defines the object's spatial extent and a unique label, consistent throughout the video sequence.